THE FUTURE OF HEALTHCARE

 For grievance concerning the Orange County Health Care Agency’s Continuing Education Program, please write to Behavioral Health Training Services at 4000 W. Metropolitan Dr., Ste.
 402, Orange, CA 92868 or call (714) 667-5600.

-A link to the evaluation will be emailed to participants who completed the entire cycle of consultation groups every April and October.
-This will occur 3 – 4 business days after the final consultation group of the respective month.
-The evaluation link will be active for 3 business days after the email.
+A link to the evaluation will be emailed to participants who completed the learning activity.
+This will occur 3 – 4 business days after the end of the conference.
+The evaluation link will be active for 3 business days after the email is distributed.

 10:35 AM – Break